 Museum Hours and Admission

-As of early 2023, the Museum of Vancouver is open daily from 10:00 am to 5:00 pm.
-From Thursday to Saturday, the museum is open from 10:00 am to 8:00 pm.
+As of January 2024, the Museum of Vancouver is open every day of the week, more often than not from 10:00 am to 5:00 pm.
+From Thursday to Saturday, however, the museum is open from 10:00 am to 8:00 pm.

-Admission for everybody is by donation, or “pay what you can”, on the first Sunday of the month.
+Admission for everybody is by donation, or “pay what you can,” on the first Sunday of the month.

 What to Expect